j3sv1n/pi-timer/README.md

 ```

 This creates:
-- A systemd service that starts the web server automatically on system boot[cite: 7]
+- A systemd service that starts the web server automatically on system boot
-- A desktop entry that starts the display app automatically on desktop login (with a 20-second delay)[cite: 7]
+- A desktop entry that starts the display app automatically on desktop login (with a 20-second delay)

 If you do not want autostart, simply do not run this script.
 You can start both services manually anytime:
 ```bash